amandeep1991/data_science/learnings/notes/ComputerVision_OpenCV.md

             # Use a copy of your image e.g. edged.copy(), since findContours alters the image`
             image, contours, hierarchy = cv2.findContours(edged, cv2.RETR_EXTERNAL, cv2.CHAIN_APPROX_NONE)`
         ```

-            - 'hierarchy' describes the child-parent relationships between contours (i.e. contours within contours)
+      - '**hierarchy**' describes the child-parent relationships between contours (i.e. contours within contours)
       - Approximation Methods (3rd Parameter):
         - **cv2.CHAIN_APPROX_NONE**:
             - stores all the boundary points.
             - But we don't necessarily need all bounding points.
             - If the points form a straight line, we only need the start and ending points of that line.
         - **cv2.CHAIN_APPROX_SIMPLE**:
             - instead only provides these start and end points of bounding contours.
             - Thus resulting in much more efficent storage of contour information.

       - Retrieval Modes (Hierarchy Types): https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_imgproc/py_contours/py_contours_hierarchy/py_contours_hierarchy.html#contours-hierarchy
-                - cv2.RETR_LIST: Retrieves all contours
+                - **cv2.RETR_LIST**: Retrieves all contours
-                - cv2.RETR_EXTERNAL: Retrieves external or outer contours only
+                - **cv2.RETR_EXTERNAL**: Retrieves external or outer contours only
-                - cv2.RETR_CCOMP: Retrieves all in a 2-level hierarchy
+                - **cv2.RETR_CCOMP**: Retrieves all in a 2-level hierarchy
-                - cv2.RETR_TREE: Retrieves all in full hierarchy
+                - **cv2.RETR_TREE**: Retrieves all in full hierarchy
-                - cv2.RETR_FLOODFILL:
+                - **cv2.RETR_FLOODFILL**:

         ```python
             # Use '-1' as the 3rd parameter to draw all
             cv2.drawContours(image, contours, -1, (0,255,0), 3)